webmakaka/oracledba.net/website/01-docs/01-database/03-installation/02-distributed/02-rac/linux/6.7/oracle/12.1/02-iscsi-asm/02-virtualbox-machines/01-rac-nodes.md

     --type dvddrive \
     --medium  /home/marley/Downloads/OracleLinux6U7/x64/OracleLinux-R6-U7-Server-x86_64-dvd.iso

-### Подключение сетевых интерфейсов:
+### Connecting network interfaces:

-Наберите команду;
+Run the command;

     $ VBoxManage list bridgedifs

-Обратите внимание на значение:
+Pay attention to the value:

 Name: eth0

-Я использую eth0 как основной физический интерфейс, который будут использовать виртуальные машины в качестве моста.
+I use eth0 as the main physical interface that the virtual machines will use as a bridge.

-Подключаю к виртуальной машине 3 виртуальных сетевых “Intel® 82540EM Gigabit Ethernet Controller”, работающих как bridget (3 адаптера нужные в случае необходимости установить RAC):
+Connect 3 virtual network "Intel® 82540EM Gigabit Ethernet Controller" interfaces to the virtual machine, operating as bridged (3 adapters are needed for RAC installation):

     $ VBoxManage modifyvm ${vm} \
     --nictype1 82540EM \